Jamessukanto/matrix_calculator/README.md

 <br>

-# Matrix Calculator for offline usage
+# Calculator for offline usage
-I needed a calculator for exams on linear algebra, stats, etc. Accessing the internet is not allowed so, Symbolab can't do.
+I needed a calculator for exams on linear algebra, statistics, etc. Accessing the internet is not allowed so, Symbolab can't do.
 Other students may not be familiar with CLI, hence, the UI.

 __Features:__
 - Matrix information on: RREF form (with steps to it), inverse form, null space